Abdussalam-Mujeeb-ur-rahman/scissor-api/readme.md

 ## Features

+### User
 - Sign up a user
     - verify if the email really exists by sending a confirmation link to the email.
     - check if the email exists in the database.
 If not, create a new user.
+- Login user
+- Delete user
+    - check if user is authenticated, and check if user owns the account to be deleted
+- Update user
+    - check if user is authenticated, and check if user owns the account to be updated

+### Url
 - Shorten long URLs to concise versions.
 - Store original and shortened URLs in a MongoDB database.
 - Redirect users to the original URL using the short ID.